mozilla/moz-sql-parser/README.md

-# moz-sql-parser
+# Moz SQL Parser

 Let's make a SQL parser so we can provide a familiar interface to non-sql datastores!

 ## Problem Statement

 SQL is a familiar language used to access databases.
 Although, each database vendor has its quirky implementation, the average developer does not know enough SQL to be concerned with those quirks.
-This familiar core SQL (lowest common denominator, if you will) is useful enough to explore data in a primitive ways.
-It is hoped that, once programmers have reviewed the datastore with basic SQL queries, and see the value of that data, they will be motivated to use the datastore's native query format.
+This familiar core SQL (lowest common denominator, if you will) is useful enough to explore data in primitive ways.
+It is hoped that, once programmers have reviewed a datastore with basic SQL queries, and they see the value of that data, they will be motivated to use the datastore's native query format.

 ## Objectives